Every product is inspired by a deep love for our little ones, with the ultimate goal of keeping you and your family happy and connected.

 the Mediterranean Monk Seal

-With a sweet face and a plump belly, there’s so much to love about the Mediterranean Monk Seal.
+With a sweet face and a plump little belly, the Mediterranean Monk Seal has so much love.
 Monk Seals lay on their backs and let their great tummies soak up the warm sun.

 Keep your little one’s stomach happy with our Soothing Tummy Love!